Quick Links to Get Involved:

 - For College Level VEX U Robotics: Contact Ulrika Peroni

-Project, or problem-based, learning provides youth with hands on solutions oriented educational programming, that creates academic impact by virtue of a real world learning environment.
+Project, or problem-based, learning like competitive youth robotics provides youth with hands-on solutions-oriented educational programming, that creates academic impact by virtue of a real-world learning environment.
 In the case of ROBOTICON, students are exercising engineering, math, design, construction, teamwork, and strategic thinking in the course of a robotics competition.
 Getting children involved in programs like these helps them develop useful and enduring lifelong skills far beyond robotics!

 The work that FCDI is doing through the Tampa Bay Advanced Manufacturing & Robotics Center (AMRoC) is focused on project based learning experiences, and principally employs FIRST and VEX robotics platforms.
 Here are some good resources for learning more about the power of Project Based Learning including some good resources right here in Florida.